 - USB stick – there are three books per stick.

 Books are also available to purchase on the RNIB Online Shop.

-The music library has scores and tuition materials that can be enjoyed by established musicians, complete beginners or those who want to revive an old hobby.
+The Music Library (external link) has scores and tuition materials that can be enjoyed by established musicians, complete beginners or those who want to revive an old hobby.
 It offers:

 - over 11,000 braille music scores, from classical pieces and opera to popular music and jazz.

 - the only known lending collection of Modified Stave Notation (MSN) or large print music in the UK.

 - over 1,000 audio tuition courses including for piano, guitar, and voice.

 How much does it cost?
 Scores can be borrowed for three months and are delivered for free to members of the RNIB Library.